 Memorial Hall is one of the most significant buildings in our district and is located on an area that is pivotal to our shared cultural history.
-The hall is situated at 32 Esplanade, Kaikōura.
-With a central location and picturesque views, Memorial Hall is the ideal venue for functions, conferences, weddings and community events.
+The hall is situated at 32 Esplanade, Kaikōura, with a central location and picturesque views, it is the ideal venue for functions, conferences, weddings and community events.

 It is available for hire and hall facilities include the following:

 - Commercial kitchen with Dispense bar